VEuPathDB/tomcat-instance-framework/docs/install_nonroot.md

     $ ls
     Makefile  shared  templates

 A `Makefile` is provided to aid creating an instance from a template in the `templates` directory.
-See 'Create an instance' in the main documentation for more details.
+See 'Create an instance' in the [main](TcIF-Manual.md) documentation for more information.

 The Makefile requires some variables set that define specifics of the desired instance.
 Here I set the TOMCAT_USER to me using the `$USER` environment variable.
 Of the templates included with TcIF, the closest one to the 6.0.37 version of Tomcat that we installed is `6.0.35` so I'll try that one and hope it is compatible (Spoiler alert: it is).
 This instance will be named `FooDB`.
 This name will be used later when starting/stopping the instance and deployng webapps.